sookinoby/sentiment-analysis2/README.md

 # Sentiment analysis using MXNet

 In this notebook, we are going to classify sentiment by building a neural network using MXNet.
 The neural network will take a movie review as input and try to identify it and express a positive or negative opinion about the movie.
 We will start with a simple dense model and then build a model similar to [Yoon Kim's](https://arxiv.org/abs/1408.5882) paper.
 We will also visualize the output using [t-nse](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding), a visualization technique for high dimensional data.
-Finally, we will use transfer learning to use pre-built embedding[glove](https://nlp.stanford.edu/projects/glove/) in our neural network to classify sentences.
+Finally, we will use transfer learning to use pre-built embedding [glove](https://nlp.stanford.edu/projects/glove/) in our neural network to classify sentences.

-Although there are many deep learning frameworks like TensorFlow, Keras, Torch, and Caffee, MXNet is gaining popularity due to its scalability across multiple GPUs.
+Although there are many deep learning frameworks like TensorFlow, Keras, Torch, and Caffee, MXNet is gaining popularity due to its flexibility and scalability across multiple GPUs.

-This notebook expects you to have a basic understanding of convolution operation, neural network, activation units, gradient descent, and NumPy.
+This notebook expects you to have a basic understanding of convolution operation, neural networks, activation units, gradient descent, and NumPy.

 By the end of the notebook, you will be able to: